Luos-io/Documentation/src/pages/prototyping_boards/quick-start.md

 ### STEPS

 #### 1. Configure your computer
-The default tool we use to control a Luos network is a board hosting a [Gate](/pages/high/modules_list/gate.md) module, with a Python lib called [Pyluos](/pages/high/pyluos.md).
+The default tool we use to control a Luos network is a board hosting a [Gate](/pages/high/containers_list/gate.md) container, with a Python lib called [Pyluos](/pages/high/pyluos.md).

 To begin, you have to install Python and Pyluos library, following the [pyluos documentation page](/pages/high/pyluos.html).